galtproject/galtproject-docs/en/Whitepaper.md

 - the premises in the building or the whole building were destroyed;
 - the geographical coordinates of the building or room have changed due to the movement of the earth's crust.

 In this case, the data change occurs in the same way as the initial creation of the token described above.
+The owner submits an application in a smart contract, pays a commission, and the Oracles check it and approve changes.

 ### Economic agents necessary for operations with land and real estate in the territory of existing States